-Homemade fried rice rarely achieves the taste and texture of restaurant fried rice for a very simple reason.
-Many home cooks don't know the secret behind traditional fried rice: using dried cooked rice.
-Asian chefs use day-old rice for fried rice because freshly-cooked rice becomes too soft and loses its shape when fried.
-Drying out rice in the freezer is an effective shortcut if you’re making fried rice tonight but forgot to prepare the rice last night.
+Homemade rice rarely achieves the taste and texture of restaurant rice for a very simple reason.
+Many home cooks don't know the secret behind traditional rice: dried, cooked rice.
+Freshly-cooked rice becomes too soft and loses its shape, but drying out rice in the freezer is an effective shortcut.

 - Spray a baking sheet lightly with nonstick cooking spray.

 - Place the cooked rice onto the center of the oiled baking sheet.